mariorod98/ObsidianVault/🌱 Seedbox/Ubisoft HR.md

 - I worked closely with QA to develop a key feature in my project.

 Some of the main challenges I faced were:
 - I had to develop features that required a lot of knowledge about finances and Spanish taxes.
 So I had to research a lot about those topics.
-Luckily I had two colleages in the company that worked in consumer service and QA and knew everything about these topics.
+Luckily I had two colleagues in the company that worked in consumer service and QA and knew everything about these topics.
 - I started working in a new company with a programming language that was obscure, with basically no information on internet.
 I had to work on a program I did not understand at first.
 It was like entering a black hole of knowledge.
 I had to put a lot of effort the first months to learn everything I could.
-In the end it all paid off9
+In the end it all paid off.
+-

 ## Questions